geosolutions-it/MapStore2/docs/user-guide/catalog.md

 * *Layer tile size*: it represents tile size (width and height) to be used for tiles of all layers added to the map from the catalog source (`256x256` or `512x512`).
 For layers already loaded on the map, it is possible to change the tile size through the [Layer Settings](https://mapstore.readthedocs.io/en/latest/user-guide/layer-settings/#display) tool as usual.

-* *Server Type*: to specify the type of server the entered WMS service url comes from.
-The options are two: `Geoserver` or `No Vendor`which can be mapproxy, mapserver or other.
+* *Server Type*: to specify the server type of the specified WMS service URL.
+Possible options are two: `Geoserver` or `No Vendor` which can be for example MapProxy, MapServer or other.

 !!! note
     If the **No Vendor** is set, then [MapStore](https://mapstore.geosolutionsgroup.com/mapstore/#/) will not use any vendor option supported only by GeoServer in the OGC requests where this source is involved.